-Kathy Rose MA MBACP (Accred)
+Kathy Rose MA MBACP (Accred), Counselling and Psychotherapy

-If you are feeling emotional pain or distress, feeling stuck; find yourself repeating patterns; feeling confused; lacking a sense of direction or needing an emotional sounding board, then investing in counselling or psychotherapy can be life enriching.
+I can help with many underlying causes of emotional pain; mental health problems and associated physical symptoms.
+If you are suffering from anxiety; generalised anxiety disorder; effects of trauma; depression; distress; feeling stuck; repeating patterns; feeling confused; work place stress; relationship issues; lacking a sense of direction or needing an emotional sounding board, then investing in counselling or psychotherapy can be life enriching.

 My approach is integrative which means I draw on several different theoretical approaches to support my work.
-I have received training in the following approaches: Humanistic, Psychodynamic, Existential, CBT and Brief term work.
+I have received training in the following approaches: Humanistic, Psychodynamic, Existential, CBT, Somatic Body Work and Brief term work.
 I also work in a client centred (or humanistic) way which means that I work differently with everyone because each of us and our needs and experiences are unique.
 I have experience and knowledge of the 12 step programme of recovery and have also been trained and worked with a National Bereavement Support Charity.

 Training, qualifications & experience

 MA in Psychotherapy and Counselling at Regent’s College in London (intergrative)

 Sensorimotor Psychotherapy Institute - Level I: Affect Dysregulation, Survival Defenses, and Traumatic Memory Nov 2020